B.S. in Astronautical Engineering

 This major requires completion of the following course of study.
 Each course is listed in the semester in which it is typically taken.
-The student may choose a different schedule than that shown, as long as any prerequisites for each course are met.
-Note also that many engineering courses are offered only once per academic year, so care must be taken when altering the schedule.
+The student may take the courses in a different order than that shown, as long as any prerequisites for each course are met.
+Note that many engineering courses are offered only once per academic year, so care must be taken when altering the schedule.

-Required coursework consists of a minimum of 18 units of course work.
-Including prerequisites, the minor requires 38 units.
-Three courses, or 9 units at the 400 levels will be counted towards the minor degree.
-The course work is a balanced program of study providing the basic scientific fundamentals and engineering disciplines critically important for contributing to development of complex systems.
+A minimum of 18 units of course work are required.
+A total of 38 units, including prerequisites, are required for completion of this minor.
+Three courses, or 9 units at the 400 level, will be counted towards the minor degree.
+The course work is a balanced program of study providing basic scientific fundamentals and engineering disciplines critically important in the development of complex systems.

 For a complete list of required courses, please see the USC Catalogue for the B.S. minor in Astronautical Engineering.